fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='danger' title='DUE: Book Review' text="
 How does the history of saccharine illustrate the issue of technological risk?

 FLEX DEADLINE: Book reviews are technically due today, per our usual routine, but as we're all in survival mode at this point in the semester, you can submit your book review anytime in the next week.
+REMEMBER you have a midterm due AFTER spring break!
 "%}